Everything You Need to Know About California Corporations:

 Skip the state fees!
 Get a California corporation and the best of our services today.
 Includes EIN, business address & mail forwarding, hassle-free maintenance, Privacy by Default®, local Corporate Guides®, and everything you need to operate at full capacity.

 Pay in Full

-Includes California corporation, business address & free mail forwarding, Privacy by Default®, lifetime support from local Corporate Guides® and a year of registered agent service.
+Get California corporation, business address & free mail forwarding, free 60-day Phone Service trial, Privacy by Default®, lifetime support from local Corporate Guides® and a year of registered agent service.

 How to Incorporate in California

 To start a corporation in California, you’ll need to do three things: appoint a registered agent, choose a name for your business, and file Articles of Incorporation with the California Secretary of State.
 You can file this document online, by mail, or in person.
 The articles cost a minimum of $100 to file.
 Once filed with the state, this document formally creates your California corporation.

 Per CA Corp Code § 1502, every California corporation must appoint a registered agent (also called an “agent for service of process”).
 You don’t need to hire a registered agent, but if you do, make sure your registered agent will list their address on your articles wherever possible to ensure maximum privacy.

 If you’re starting a new business, you probably already know what you want to name your corporation.
 But you’ll need to know if your preferred name is available.
 To find out, visit the California SOS business entity database and search until you find the perfect name for your corporation.

 Once you know who your registered agent will be and what your corporation name is, you’re ready to file your California Articles of Incorporation.
 Follow along with our filing instructions below:

 Filing the California Articles of Incorporation